pmeaney/portfolio-payloadcms/README.md

 ## Local dev

 - Clone project
+- Delete migration files if they exist-- I'll clear that up soon, might need to tinker a little more
 - Run `docker compose -f docker-compose.dev.yml up`
+  - This spins up a Postgres DB, then a PayloadCMS instance.
+  - The PayloadCMS instance will run an entrypoint.sh file once its up and running, which, if no migration exists yet (they shouldn't on the first run-- so, just make sure ./payloadcms-cms-fe-portfolio2025/src/migrations is clear on the first deployment), will create the initial one.
+Once the app is up and running, you'll be able to log into its admin dashboard on the browser at `localhost:3000/admin` and run a database seeding process which will create migration files & seed the website template with placeholder blog content.

 ## Remote / CICD things to be aware of: